Reports: Israel carried out Gaza strike that killed 5 minors | Law-Order

 It was one of a number of blasts during the fighting that did not bear the tell-tale signs of an Israeli F-16 or drone strike, and which the Israeli military said might have been caused by rockets misfired by the Palestinian Islamic Jihad militant group.

-The five children, aged 4 to 16 years old, had gathered at their grandfather's grave in the local cemetery, one of the few open spaces in the crowded Jebaliya refugee camp, on August 7, hours before an Egyptian-brokered cease-fire ended three days of heavy fighting.
+The five children, aged 4 to 16 years old, had gathered in the local cemetery, one of the few open spaces in the crowded Jebaliya refugee camp, on Aug.
+7, hours before an Egyptian-brokered cease-fire ended three days of heavy fighting.

 Residents said a projectile fell from the air and exploded in the cemetery.
-When The Associated Press visited the following day, it saw none of the tell-tale signs of an airstrike by an Israeli F-16 or drone, adding to suspicions that the blast was caused by an errant rocket.
-Israel said at the time that it was investigating the incident.
+When The Associated Press visited the site, it saw none of the usual signs of an airstrike by an Israeli F-16 or drone, adding to suspicions that the blast was caused by an errant rocket.
+Both the Israeli military and Palestinian rights groups said at the time that they were still investigating the blast.

 On Tuesday, the Gaza-based Palestinian Center for Human Rights said its investigation of shrapnel and other evidence led it to conclude that the blast was caused by an Israeli airstrike.